dataprivacymemo/dataprivacymemo.github.io/content/privacy-policy.md

 ## International Transfers

 As I operate between the United States and Spain, website data may be processed in either country.
-Any future email addresses collected for a newsletter would be stored securely with appropriate safeguards in place.
+Any future data storage will include comprehensive safeguards aligned with both GDPR and emerging global privacy standards.

 ## Data Retention